noahflood1/GlassCell-repo/README.md

 Any of the following cases will be overwritten with a new keyword regardless of three possibilites:
    (case A) -- Signal is from an entirely new user.
-   (cases B) -- Signal is from an existing user who mispelled their keyword.
+   (case B) -- Signal is from an existing user who mispelled their keyword.
       In this case, the signal is still broadcast, but the user is notified of the unknown keyword (case C) -- Signal is from an existing user who did not specify their keyword for some reason.